EBEREGIT/langchain-tutorial/README.md

 # Langchain Tutorial

-This repository contains a code for a simple chatbot built with OpenAI, JavaScript, and LangChain.
+This repository contains code for a simple chatbot built with OpenAI, JavaScript, and LangChain.

-See the Video Tutorial:
+See the Video Tutorial: https://www.youtube.com/watch?v=wIHf8Canc9w

 ## Dependencies
 * [OpenAI](https://openai.com/)